glmyers/Apple-School-Manager-Import/README.md

 * VCclasses.csv - (*from an export of a Find Class Permissions query 251502*)
 * VCrosters.csv - (*from an export of a Find Class Enrollment Records query 251504*)

-The results of the script intended to be in a folder named "uploads" in the same folder where the script files are located.
+The results of the script intended to be in a folder named "uploadASM" in the same folder where the script files are located.
 The names of the Veracross export files and the locations of both input files and output files is set in the "main" function of the script and is easily edited if needed by the individual user.
 ## Headers of the files for importing
 The file fieldsList.py identifies the field names required in the header row of csv import files for Apple School Manager.
 This file is used by the script creating the files for importing and must be in the same directory as uploadASM.py when it is run.
 Running this file itself merely outputs a listing of all the field names to the terminal window.
 The output of field names does also identify which ones are required by Apple School Manager to have a successful import.
 ## Creating the files for importing